birkin/go_package_experimentation/README.md

         - i did try adding an import to the root directory, but that triggers an error something like 'cannot cycle'.

+- `Some_func_d()`, called by `main.go`, is the same as `Some_func_c()` but shows how a function can be sent an argument.

+    - i expected this to work as it does, but have it here as a sanity-check because what I _haven't_ gotten working yet is passing a struct or an instance-variable of a struct to an external function.

 ---